DevSilv/ARCHIVED-varts-plain-css/_posts/2018/07/10/2018-07-10-the-things-that-every-blogging-developer.md

 generally, it should not matter what language you use; but, if you find some contradictions, you can message me on github and i consider whether these things could be improved.

-**remember, these rules may not fit all kinds of articles that you write / you want to write. if you are not familiar with some of them, you can (1) stop reading, or (2) message me on github – so i could consider changing or even removing these rules.**
+**remember, these tips may not fit all kinds of articles that you write / you want to write. if you are not familiar with some of them, you can (1) stop reading, or (2) message me on github – so i could consider changing or even removing these tips.**

+the tips are not written in any particular order, but i have tried to put some of the most important first.

 ## the tips